- Text Size +

 Without a single moment lost, Ina stood straight up; knocking over her maid and shot glass.
 Her tongue numbed immediately from the horrid taste of heavy metal.
 Every pore that could possibly exist on her body flared wide.
 Whatever water content her body consisted of had disappeared.
 All the nerves, senses and her will to live had collapsed into the 10th circle of hell, with no sign of stopping.

 This series of events occurred within nanoseconds.
-Accepting that mistakes were made, Ina laid down against the carpeted ground and stared at the ceiling with cloudy eyes.
+Accepting that mistakes were committed, Ina laid down against the carpeted ground and stared at the ceiling with cloudy eyes.

 “Hey…Dasa.”
 Her speech was already slurred, yet coherent.